 A Pet License is a Free Ride Home: a pet is given one free ride during the year the license is valid.
 This may be an actual ride to be delivered home by an Animal Control Officer if this is practical, or it may simply mean that no impoundment fees will be charged to the owner when the owner claims their pet from the Animal Shelter.

 Residents that have more than 5 pets (cats and/or dogs) are also required to purchase a multiple pet permit for $25.
 To qualify, all dogs and cats must be spayed or neutered and have current rabies vaccinations and pet licenses.
 Permits are valid for one year and require a home inspection by Animal Control.
 To read the ordinance, go to https://government.georgetown.org/code-of-ordinances/, and then read Chapter 7, Sec 7.02.030 Multi pet permit: requirements.

 Print out and mail in this completed form and a photocopy of the animal’s rabies vaccination certificate.
 Please allow 2-4 weeks for processing.

 If you are outside of the City Limits, you do not require a City of Georgetown license for your pet.
-However, you are required to maintain a county license.
-This license can be purchased at some of the local veterinarians offices or at the new regional shelter, 1855 South East Inner Loop, Georgetown Texas.
-For more information about county ordinances, please call (512) 943-1693.
+However, you may be required to register your pet within the jurisdiction you live in – whether county or another city.
+Licenses for those that reside in Williamson County (outside of any city limits) can be purchased at some of the local veterinarians offices or at the Williamson County Regional Animal Shelter, 1855 South East Inner Loop, Georgetown, Texas.
+For more information about county licenses, see pets.wilco.org.